olenairy/olenairy-sls-todo-courses/README.md

 User of the web interface can click on a "pencil" button, then edit Todo and Due Date.
 The application only displays list of ToDo for a logged in user.
 Authentication is implemented and does not allow unauthenticated access.
 (smal demo fragment)

+## Screenshots show the successful build and deploy steps

 ## Codebase
 The code is split into multiple layers separating business logic from code for DynamoDB access, file storage, and other code.
 Code is implemented using async/await and Promises without using callbacks.
 (smal demo fragment)